Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 ..
 TODO: check the actual image sizes before finalizing the standard.

-Where URL JSON object the same as in :ref:`CIS-4-events-IssuerMetadata`.
+Where the URL JSON object is the same as in :ref:`CIS-4-events-IssuerMetadata`.

 Optionally a SHA256 hash of the JSON file can be logged with the :ref:`CIS-4-events-CredentialMetadataEvent` event for checking integrity.